mark-watson/haskell_book/manuscript/linkeddata.md

 If you enjoyed the material on linked data and DBPedia then please do get a free copy of one of my semantic web books [on my website book page](http://www.markwatson.com/books/) as well as other SPARQL and linked data tutorials on the web.

-Structured and sematically labelled data, when it is available, is much easier to process and use effectively than raw text and HTML collected from web sites.
+Structured and semantically labelled data, when it is available, is much easier to process and use effectively than raw text and HTML collected from web sites.